slinderman/pypolyagamma/README.md

 The augmented density, the non-Gaussian marginal, and the Gaussian conditionals are illustrated in the figure below.
-In this case, the posterior is from a simple Binomial model.
+In this case, the posterior is from a simple binomial model.
 Next, we'll show how to perform Gibbs sampling for such a model.

 ![Marginals](https://raw.githubusercontent.com/slinderman/pypolyagamma/simplegsl/aux/marginals.png)